 No matter the size of your company, business impact analysis can help you predict how an interruption to your core operations would affect your business.
 The process begins with identifying your critical services, products, and operations, and then ranking them by priority to paint a picture of what elements might call for more attention.

 The likelihood of specific emergencies also comes into play, and the biggest threats to your business often depend on your industry and location (for instance, if you’re near a river, flooding could be a top threat).
-However, cyber risk is nearly universal among small businesses across a range of industries.
-In turn, any modern business continuity strategy should consider how best to recover and rebound from the phishing scams, malware, and countless other cyber threats lurking around your connected devices.
+However, some risks are universal among small businesses, like pandemics or cyber risk.
+In turn, any modern business continuity strategy should consider how best to handle a wide-spread virus and how to recover and rebound from the phishing scams, malware, and countless other cyber threats lurking around your connected devices.

 What’s in a plan?